-ing Schools on the

-Zone, helping to im-

-prove low-performing schools.
-"Several

-of the district's iZone

-schools now outper-

-She leads the dis-

-Innovation

-Brink."

-trict's
+She leads the district's Innovation Zone, helping to improve low-performing schools.
+"Several of the district's iZone schools now outperform the district's schools that are run by the state," says the Education Week article.

 "With the right resources, the whole premise was to create a school where principals have empowerment, teachers have the support they need and kids' needs are addressed first," says Griffin in the special report, who oversees 21 iZone schools.